 Steven Pasquale On Stage - Theater Credits, Bio and Tickets

-Pasquale's first notable stage roles came in the late 1990's, appearing in the National Tours of West Side Story, followed by Miss Saigon.
-From 2000 to 2005, he scored a number of Off-Broadway roles in productions such as Manhattan Theatre Club's The Wild Party, Lincoln Center Theater's Spinning Into Butter and A Man of No Importance, MCC Theater's Fat Pig, Second Stage Theater's A Soldier's Play, The Spitfire Grill at The Duke on 42nd Street, and Beuatiful Child at Vineyard Theatre.
+Pasquale's first notable stage roles came in the late 1990s, appearing in the national tours of West Side Story and Miss Saigon.
+From 2000 to 2005, he scored a number of Off-Broadway roles in productions such as Manhattan Theatre Club's The Wild Party, Lincoln Center Theater's Spinning Into Butter and A Man of No Importance, MCC Theater's Fat Pig, Second Stage Theater's A Soldier's Play, The Spitfire Grill at The Duke on 42nd Street, and Beautiful Child at Vineyard Theatre.

-His Broadway debut finally came in March 2009, playing the role of Kent in Neil LaBute's Reasons to be Pretty at the Lyceum Theatre.
-After his Playwrights Horizons debut in Far From Heaven from May to July 2013, he would return to the Great White Way in January 2014.
+His Broadway debut finally came in March 2009, when he played the role of Kent in Neil LaBute's Reasons to be Pretty at the Lyceum Theatre.
+After his Playwrights Horizons debut in Far From Heaven from May to July 2013, he would return to Broadway in January 2014.
 He reprised his performance as Robert in The Bridges of Madison County — the role he previously originated at the Williamstown Theatre Festival — and earned a Drama Desk Award nomination.

 Pasquale returned to Broadway in October 2017 to take on the lead role of Robert Merkin in Ayad Akhtar's Junk at Lincoln Center Theater and played his final performance on January 7, 2018.
-And he was last seen on the Great White Way, starring as Scott Connor in the Broadway premiere of American Son at the Booth Theatre from October 6, 2018 through January 27, 2019.
+He was then seen starring as Scott Connor in the Broadway premiere of American Son at the Booth Theatre from October 6, 2018 through January 27, 2019.